 ACTING BUSINESS BOOT CAMP

-I’ve had the great pleasure of knowing Peter Pamela Rose since she (yes, she), started performing in the mid-1980s.
-She’s had a successful career as an actress and manager, and has now turned her considerable talents to Life/Career coaching.
-She offers workshops as well as one on one sessions, and regardless of where you are in your career, there’s no-one in the city better equipped to help you answer the question, “What next?”
+I’ve had the great pleasure of knowing Peter Pamela Rose for many years.
+She (yes, she) has had a successful career as an actress, voice-over artist and manager, and now has turned her considerable talents to Life/Career Coaching.
+(She’s fully licensed, by the way.)
+She offers incredible weekend-long workshops, and regardless of where you are in your career, there’s no-one in the city better equipped to help you answer the question, “What’s next?”
 I’m proud to call her a friend as well as a colleague.
-She’s practical, intuitive, motivating and much smarter than I am!
+She’s practical, intuitive, motivating and, one of these days, I hope to become as smart as she!

 Sometimes career coaching is not enough.
 Sometimes the thing that’s getting in the way of you is…you.
 My friends Robert and Michelle Colt are brilliant at getting into the minds of actors (maybe because they’re such good ones themselves).
-At Inside Game, they explore the “quantum connection” between your brain and nervous system and the emotional stumbling blocks that prevent actors from moving forward.
+At Inside Game, they explore the “quantum connection” between the brain and nervous system and the emotional stumbling blocks that prevent actors from moving forward.
 It may sound like New Age mumbo-jumbo, but I’ve been on many a SAG panel with them and can vouch for how sensible and profound their techniques are in practice.
 I always say that half of becoming a successful actor is psychological.
-The Colts, and the scores of actors they’ve helped are proof positive.
+The scores of actors the Colts have helped are proof positive.

 A few years ago I was looking for someone to help teach my fourth week improv class, and some highly intelligent and discerning person suggested Lori Hammel.
-I wish I could remember who that was so I could send him a bottle of scotch.
+I wish I could remember who that was so I could add them to my will.
 Lori and I clicked, and it’s been a real joy getting to know and work with her.
 Lori offers career coaching on a one on one basis; her work on Broadway, in regional theater and in commercials makes her an ideal choice to help you figure out how you fit into this crazy business.

 BROOKE AND MARY